 frequent scratching noises known as gnawing, often on electrical and phone wires, or woods, damage can be huge and safety issues can arise, Mice produce 60/80 droppings per night, they are easily identified scattered around cupboards, under sinks, and hot presses.
 Mice frequently urinate and leave a strong ammonia like smell.

 By denying Mice to a food source and shelter in and around our homes and businesses we can get on with life free from stress and the health and damage risks that are associated with intrusion.
 Tidy home and office less clutter less hiding places.
 Food stuff should always be stored away and covered, bins outside premises and covered.
 Mice have a soft skeleton so can squeeze through a hole the width of a pen, fill up all holes and entry points to your premises.

 Once indoors mice can be hard to control, they contaminate foods with pathogens in there faeces and urine. they can cause fire risks from gnawing on electrical wires.
-Commercial businesses can suffer reputation issues, staff morale issues and revenue loss.
+Commercial businesses in particular can suffer reputation issues, staff morale issues and revenue loss.